Governance

 John Fitzsimons

-Joined our board in March 2016.
-John Fitzsimons is the founder and Managing Director of Fifth Story, who help businesses connect and develop their true social purpose.
+Joined our board in March 2016 and was appointed as chairperson in November 2022.
+John is a self-employed business coach and consultant and also teaches in UCD Smurfit and DCU Business School.
 Previously John was CEO of Camara Education, a social enterprise that uses technology to deliver 21st century skills and improve education in disadvantaged communities around the world.
-John has split his career working between the commercial sector and the charity sector working in Ireland, the UK and Africa.
-John has a Degree in Electronic Engineering from University College Dublin, an MBA from Smurfit School of Business and is currently completing an Executive Coaching course also in Smurfit.
+John has split his career working between the commercial sector and the charity sector in Ireland, the UK and Africa.
+He has a Degree in Electronic Engineering from University College Dublin, an MBA from Smurfit School of Business and is currently completing an Advanced Coaching course also in UCD Smurfit.

 Geraldine Cashman